-Organizations and their leaders are increasingly relying on cloud computing technologies to drive digital transformation strategies and to gain a competitive edge in the crowded market.
+Organizations and their leaders are increasingly relying on cloud computing technologies to drive digital transformation strategies and to gain a competitive edge in the crowded market, but they should start also consider the common pitfalls when migration to the cloud.
 According to the latest studies, almost 85% of companies are already using the cloud, and they are using it for business-critical apps and systems.
 Moreover, around 90% of them consider the cloud technology as a key tool in enabling digital transformation.

 Despite the time since cloud computing appeared on the market, companies that consider their first migration are still facing various challenges, and they are also making some mistakes that may cause problems.
 These are the most destructive.

 When starting a migration project, IT teams or departments need to have a firm understanding of all the components involved in the process, from applications design to multi-layered datasets.
 It’s essential for the team to know what services and applications communicate with one another, and also which of them are critical to the overall business operations.
 Otherwise, the delivery chain will break at some point and might cause downtime and performance degradation.